DataIntellectTech/SEMO-downloader/README.md

 | BM-010      | Daily Load Forecast | Load Forecast | ``loadforecast`` |
 | BM-013      | Four Day Aggregated Rolling Wind Unit Forecast | Four Day Aggregated Rolling Wind Unit Forecast | ``fourdayaggrollwindunitfcst``
 | BM-025      | Imbalance Price Report | Minimum Imbalance | ``imbalancepricereport``

+The following is a brief description of each of these tables, the full details of the data contained in each of the reports which make up these tables can be found in the [SEMOpx Data Publication Guide](https://www.semopx.com/documents/general-publications/SEMOpx_Data_Publication_Guide.zip)

 ### Index Prices